Kentucky Derby Betting Guide

-	Churchill Downs in the state of Kentucky is the location for this prestigious event, which is run over 1-1⁄4 miles.
+Churchill Downs in the state of Kentucky is the location for this prestigious event, which is run over 1 1⁄4 miles.
 The oval course has been specifically built for this race, which was earlier used to showcase the Kentucky thoroughbred breeding.
-As a result of being conducted without a break since 1875, Kentucky Derby and Kentucky Oaks are the longest-running sporting events in the United States.
+As a result of being conducted without a break since 1875, the Kentucky Derby and Kentucky Oaks are two of the longest-running sporting events in the United States.

 Even though Churchill Downs is an oval circuit, racing does not take place in a staggered manner.
-As a result, horses that are in the outside position have a disadvantage since they run only for a quarter-of-a-mile before they have to turn at the clubhouse.
+As a result, horses that are in the outside positions have a disadvantage since they run only for a quarter of a mile before they have to turn at the clubhouse.
 Horses that start on the inside have to make a tight turn to prevent running into the fence.
-Hence, the extreme outside and inside of the track is not favored at this event.
+Hence, the extreme outside and inside of the track are not favored at this event.

-Since Kentucky is known for rains in spring, track officials have a huge task to keep the fast dirt surface in good condition.
-It is no surprise that a vast majority of the Kentucky Derby races have taken place in fast conditions with only 28 races being labelled as slow, heavy, sloppy, or muddy.
+Since Kentucky is known for rain in spring, track officials have a huge task to keep the fast dirt surface in good condition.
+It is no surprise that a vast majority of the Kentucky Derby races have taken place in fast conditions, with only 28 races being labeled as slow, heavy, sloppy, or muddy.

 Competing at the Kentucky Derby

-It takes a long series of races that will ultimately decide the 20 horses which will line up at the Kentucky Derby in May.
-The Kentucky Derby prep series is a list of 19 events in which horses get points for finishing in various positions.
-The first four positions will yield 10, 4, 2, and 1 point respectively.
+It takes a long series of races that ultimately decide the 20 horses that will line up in the Kentucky Derby in May.
+The Kentucky Derby prep series lists over 30 events where horses get points for finishing in various positions.
+The number of points on offer is dependent on the grade of the race.

 Betting on the Kentucky Derby

-The Kentucky Derby is immensely popular within the horse racing fraternity and more than $130 million is bet on this race every year.
+The Kentucky Derby is immensely popular in horse racing, and more than $130 million is bet on this race every year.
 A bettor will be able to place a wager on almost every outcome.
-Such is the popularity of the race amongst bookmakers.

 Types of Bets and Wagers

-- Win – Betting on a horse that will come on successful in the Kentucky Derby.
+- Win – Betting on a horse that will come out successful in the Kentucky Derby.